Volcanic Carbon Dioxide

 In contrast to this natural process, we know that the recent steep increase in the level of carbon dioxide – some 30 per cent in the last 100 years – is not the result of natural factors.
 This is because, by chemical analysis, we can tell that the majority of this carbon dioxide has come from the burning of fossil fuels.

-Suffice it to point out the fact that isotopic analysis is not chemical analysis, moreover would I go so far as to suggest that the same basin sediment kerogen (the carbon source for oil) in addition, no doubt, to some petroleum reservoirs have been subducted and are the major source for volcanic CO2 emissions at continental margins.
+Aside from the fact that isotopic analysis is not chemical analysis, I would go so far as to suggest that the same basin sediment kerogen (the carbon source for oil) in addition, no doubt, to some petroleum reservoirs have been subducted and are a major source for volcanic CO2 emissions at continental margins.
 Due to the fact that the subduction zone is where crustal material enters the mantle, subducted carbon reservoirs would represent the youngest magmatic source of CO2.
-Given the confirmed presence of carbon and particularly CO2 enriched fluids in magma and lava (Wilson, 1989), one may well ask if it would not be so irrational to suppose that volcanogenic carbon released at continental margins (closest to the subduction zone) is very old; far too old in fact to contain any measureable amount of 14C.
-Mantle carbon and CO2 is vastly older still, as longer lived cosmogenic isotopes such as 10Be can be used to confirm the speed of mantle convection.
-In fact, Clark & fritz (1997) document that there is no volcanic emission of 14C.
+Given the confirmed presence of carbon and particularly CO2 enriched fluids in magma and lava (Wilson, 1989), one may well ask if it would not be so irrational to suppose that volcanogenic carbon released at continental margins (closest to the subduction zone) is very old; far too old in fact to contain any measurable amount of 14C.
+Moreover, mantle carbon and CO2 is vastly older still, as only longer lived cosmogenic isotopes such as 10Be can be used to confirm the speed of mantle convection.
+In fact, Clark & Fritz (1997) document that there is no volcanic emission of 14C.

 C6H12O6 (aq) + 6 O2 (g) → 6 CO2 (g) + 6 H2O